 - The truck driver failed to properly back and park the truck

-How to Prevent Trailer Drifting and Other Forklift Accidents
+How Do You Prevent Trailer Drifting and Other Forklift Accidents?

 Every company whose employees work in and/or around areas where forklifts are operated should adopt forklift safety training and procedures for all employees, whether they drive the forklifts or not.
 Moreover, these procedures must be enforced.
 Proving liability for a forklift accident often hinges upon the following or failure to follow safety procedures.